Jacksfilms: Yesterday, I Asked You (2015–present)

-In 2016 and 2017, Douglass released a series of phone commercial parodies, on the first-generation iPhone SE, Galaxy S8, and iPhone X. These parodies received media attention from CNET and Kotaku.
+Throughout 2016 and 2017, Douglass released a series of phone commercial parodies, on the first-generation iPhone SE, Galaxy S8, and iPhone X. These parodies received media attention from CNET and Kotaku.
 On April 15, 2018, Douglass won the 2018 Shorty Award for YouTuber of the Year.

 After Douglass made videos poking fun at The Emoji Movie, he received a package from the film's marketing team on July 20, 2017, thanking him for being "the [No. 1] fan of The Emoji Movie".
 They invited him to the world premiere on July 23, and sent Emoji Movie–related merchandise.